 Cupping is sort of like a reverse massage.
 The suction produced when you apply a cup to your skin pulls up on your muscles and tissue.
 Massage, on the other hand, typically entails downward pressure on muscles.

 With cupping, you place a slightly heated massage cup (which could be a plastic jar or a drinking glass) on the skin.
 This cup suctions out air and creates a vacuum.
-Proponents of cupping believe it increases blood flow, helps relieve pain, and pulls toxins from the tissues.2
+Proponents of cupping believe it supports blood flow, helps relieve muscle discomfort, and helps to pull toxins from the tissues.2

-The suctioning process of cupping usually creates a feeling of relaxation.
+The suctioning process of cupping can create a feeling of relaxation.
 Some practitioners keep the cups in place for a bit.
 Others move them around to different areas of the body.
-Some cupping sessions are fast while others take several minutes.
+Some cupping sessions are fast while others take up to an hour.
 The back is one of the more common areas used for cupping, but it can work on any fleshy part of the body.

 There are two main methods of cupping – fixed and moving.
 Here are brief descriptions of each.

 Fixed cupping –